deleteman/deleteman.github.io/_posts/2019-06-07-best-blogging-tools.md

 ![Headline analyzer](/assets/images/blogposts/headline-ss.png)
 Finally, the last writing help tool I want to talk about is [Sharethrough's Headline Analyzer](https://headlines.sharethrough.com).
 This little page will gladly review your article's headline and guide to towards improving it as much as possible.
 It takes into account the length, the type of words you use on it and it even makes suggestions where you can improve upon.

-For example, my original title for this post was going to be: _Best Blogging tools for 2019_ but after iterating a few times and following the suggestions provided, I landed on: _It's time to take your blogging game to the next level  with these 12 tools_ which I think is a more engaging title, don't you?
+For example, my original title for this post was going to be: _Best Blogging tools for 2019_ but after iterating a few times and following the suggestions provided, I landed on the subtitle: _It's time to take your blogging game to the next level  with these 13 tools_ which I think is a more engaging title, don't you?

 This product is completely **free** and you can start using it without the need to signup, which is another major benefit, just go and get feedback.